openfisca/openfisca-doc/source/simulate/run-simulation.md

 Let's assume that you want to calculate households' `housing_allowance` for the same period.
 You have to follow these steps:
-1. Load a tax and benefits system like [OpenFisca-Country-Template](https://demo.openfisca.org/legislation).
+1. Load a tax and benefit system like [OpenFisca-Country-Template](https://demo.openfisca.org/legislation).
 2. Initialise a *SimulationBuilder*.
 3. Create a *Simulation* using, for example, the `build_from_entities(...)` function.
 4. Calculate the [housing_allowance](https://demo.openfisca.org/legislation/housing_allowance) and print its value for every test case household.